 As a scientist with Los Alamos National Laboratory in New Mexico, Dr. Peters served as the senior scientist to the Director of the Office of Civilian Radioactive Waste Management (OCRWM), and was the external spokesman for the OCRWM science and technology programs.
 Dr. Peters was widely recognized for his efforts in addressing and resolving sensitive policy and technical issues on used fuel disposition.
 He led many interactions with independent technical, oversight, and regulatory bodies, and was commended by the OCRWM Director for his efforts.
 In a prior position, Dr. Peters was with Los Alamos National Laboratory, where he managed the science and engineering testing program at the Yucca Mountain Project.

-Dr. Peters serves on several advisory boards and councils, including several that support innovation and economic development for the State of Illinois, greater Chicago area, and U.S. industry.
-These include the Illinois Smart Grid Advisory Council and Harman’s Innovation Advisory Council.
 Dr. Peters is an active member of professional organizations, including the Geological Society of America, where he served as a member of the Committee on Geology and Public Policy.
 In addition, he is a member of the American Geophysical Union, the Geochemical Society, the Mineralogical Society of America, and the American Nuclear Society (ANS).
-He serves on the Executive Committee of the ANS’ Fuel Cycle and Waste Management Division.
-His professional achievements have resulted in his election to Sigma Xi, the Scientific Research Society, as well as Sigma Gamma Epsilon and the Earth Sciences Honorary Society.
+He serves on the ANS’ Public Policy Committee and also served on the Executive Committee of the ANS’ Fuel Cycle and Waste Management Division.
+His professional achievements have resulted in his election to Sigma Xi, the Scientific Research Society, as well as Sigma Gamma Epsilon, the Earth Sciences Honorary Society.